Category Archives: Torture

 “July 23rd 1720… Jack told me of some horses that had destroyed a hogshead of tobacco and I gave him orders to shoot them as not being fit to live…”

-But probably the worst to suffer from Byrd’s wrath were two of his slaves: a houseboy named Eugene, aged around 11 or 12, and a teenaged maid, Jenny.
+Probably the worst to suffer from Byrd’s wrath were two of his slaves: a houseboy named Eugene, aged around 11 or 12, and a teenaged maid, Jenny.
 Byrd’s diary records the dispensation of several punishments:

 “February 8th 1709… I ate milk for breakfast.
 I said my prayers.
 Eugene and Jenny were whipped.
 I danced my dance.
 I read law in the morning and Italian in the afternoon…”